12TribesofIsrael/ultimatedisputegenerator/outputletter/Equifax/Lee_2025-08-05_DELETION_DEMAND_Equifax.md

 ## SPECIFIC DEMANDS FOR ACTION

-I hereby DEMAND that Experian:
+I hereby DEMAND that Equifax:

 ### 1. IMMEDIATE DELETION REQUIRED
 - **DELETE** all above-listed accounts in their entirety